JelleZijlstra/typing-spec/spec/spec.rst

 One can use multiple inheritance to define an intersection of protocols.
 Example::

-  from typing import Iterable, Hashable
+  from collections.abc import Iterable, Hashable

   class HashableFloats(Iterable[float], Hashable, Protocol):
       pass